-From the office of Congressman Ted Lieu, 33rd District of California (who replaces Representative Henry A. Waxman): We have been exploring legislation to create a Presidential Psychiatrist position in the White House Medical Unit, similar to the Presidential Physician position that already exists.
+From the office of Congressman Ted Lieu, 33rd District of California (who supersedes Representative Henry A. Waxman): We have been exploring legislation to create a Presidential Psychiatrist position in the White House Medical Unit, similar to the Presidential Physician position that already exists.
 Although the impetus has certainly been our current president, this concept has […]By: Evander Lomke

 Category: The Elderly